-The emphasis on theory is reflected in the requirement that all students take a core course, Paradigmen in Literatur- und Sprachwissenschaft, dealing with modern literary, cultural and linguistic theory.
+The emphasis on theory is reflected in the requirement that all students take a core course, Cultural Memory dealing with modern cultural theory.
 In addition to this core course, which runs over two semesters, students take four elective courses.
-Here, they may choose to focus either on linguistics or literature.
-Finally, all students are required to attend the departmental Forschungskolloquium.
+Here, they may choose to focus either on Linguistics or Literature.
+Finally, all MA students are required to attend the departmental Forschungskolloquium, which meets every three weeks during the academic year.
+The colloquium is intended as a forum in which academic staff and postgraduate students in the German Department present their current research interests, usually in the form of a Thesenpapier, followed by discussion.
+Occasionally, colleagues from other UCD departments or from universities elsewhere in Ireland or abroad may be invited to give presentations.

-The working language of the programme is German and all candidates are expected to satisfy the examiners as to their competence in the German language.
+The MA programme does not include any formal language instruction.
+With the exception of the course on Cultural Memory, the working language of the programme is German and all candidates are expected to satisfy the examiners as to their competence in the German language.